LLNL/axom/src/axom/mint/docs/sphinx/sections/mesh_representation.rst

       location.

-Notably, the nodes of a mesh are not necessarily just the *vertices* of the mesh.
+Notably, the nodes of a mesh may be more than just the *vertices* of the mesh.
 As discussed in the :ref:`PreliminaryConcepts` section, a mesh is a discretization of a PDE.
-Recall, the primary purpose of the mesh is to define the dicsrete locations, in both *space* and *time*, at which the *unknown variables* or *degrees of freedom* of the governing PDE are evaluated.
+Recall, the primary purpose of the mesh is to define the discrete locations, in both *space* and *time*, at which the *unknown variables* or *degrees of freedom* of the governing PDE are evaluated.
-Depending on the numerical scheme employed and the :ref:`CellTypes` used, the :ref:`Nodes` of a mesh may also be located at cell, face and edge centroids.
+Depending on the numerical scheme employed and the :ref:`CellTypes` used, additional mesh :ref:`Nodes` may be located on the constituent cell faces, edges and in the cell interior.
 For example, in the Finite Element Method (FEM), the nodes for the linear Lagrange Finite Elements, see :numref:`figs/linearCells`, are located at the cell *vertices*.
 However, for quadratic :ref:`CellTypes`,